Male-as-norm principle: Jeannine Hill Fletcher

-In her book Motherhood as Metaphor: Engendering Interreligious Dialogue, theologian Jeannine Hill Fletcher notes that scripture and Christian theological writings have presented theological anthropology from a male-as-norm perspective due to a history of predominantly male theologians and philosophers.
-She notes that this has had disastrous effects on the lives of women and the valuation of the female perspective, and consequently the history of Christian theology has missed opportunities for opening new understandings of what it means to be human.
+In her book Motherhood as Metaphor: Engendering Interreligious Dialogue, theologian Jeannine Hill Fletcher notes that scripture and Christian theological writings have presented theological anthropology from a male-as-norm perspective due to the predominance of male theologians and philosophers.
+She notes that this has had disastrous effects on the lives of women and on the valuation of the female perspective, and, consequently, the history of Christian theology has missed opportunities to develop new understandings of what it means to be human.

-In the law
+In law

 Lucinda Finley

-Lucinda Finley is the Frank G. Raichle Professor of Trial and Appellate Advocacy at the University of Buffalo and has a research focus on Tort Law and Gender Issues as well as feminist legal theory.
+Lucinda Finley is the Frank G. Raichle Professor of Trial and Appellate Advocacy at the University of Buffalo and has a research focus on tort law, gender issues, and feminist legal theory.
 Finley argues that although the law is seen to be objective and neutral, laws have been created by men and legal language has been defined by men; therefore, laws which purport to be neutral are reflective of the male gaze.
 Finley suggests that this further perpetuates the idea of male as norm and women as outsiders of this norm.